Faithful, well-equipped, effective ministry personnel

 - Candidacy Boards: enact the Candidacy Pathway—name candidates for ministry, terminate candidacy, determine readiness for accreditation for commissioning to diaconal ministry, ordained ministry, and designated lay ministry; the Indigenous Candidacy Board serves the Indigenous Church.
 Find out more about the Pathway in Connex issue 59 (June 2019), page 2.

-Vocational Life of Ministry Personnel: Please check out this video to understand how ministry personnel engages with the Office of Vocation and regional councils throughout their vocational life.
+Vocational Life of Ministry Personnel: Roles and Responsibilities: This video explains how ministry personnel engage with the Office of Vocation and regional councils throughout their vocational life.
+Please find the Vocational Life of Ministry Personnel: Roles and Responsibilities chart below for reference.

 E-mail: Office of Vocation